Fouty7/ci_project/README.md

-A quick demo of a CI pipeline
+A quick demo of a ci pipeline using CicrleCi